EuterpeSolutions/TerraformIAC/Readme.md

 Each project is in a subdirectory and `terraform` runs directory specific.

 ### ESContact
-* ESContact is a simple API and Lambda code system that sends contact emails from our Angular contact forms.
+* A simple API and Lambda code system that sends contact emails from our Angular contact forms.

 ### ESHomepage
 * Uploads the static content for the EuterpeSolutions homepage to an S3 bucket